spencer741/wiki-link-mapper/README.md

 4. Execution

 General:
-1.Writes Links to file(s)
+1. Writes Links to file(s)
-2.Several link revisions may be needed
+2. Several link revisions may be needed